uinix-js/uinix-ui/readme.md

 console.log(styles.interactive);
 console.log(styles.variants.card.default);
 ```

 </details>

 #### `useVariant(variant)`

-Retrieves the style definition for the specified variant.
+Retrieves the variant style for the specified variant from the system.

 Can be called anywhere and requires a valid `system` to be [`load`ed](#loadh-system-config).

 ##### `variant`

 A `variant` is a string property path relative to `system.styles.variant`.
 For example, the variant `'card.primary'` accesses the variant style defined in `system.styles.variant.card.primary`.

-If an invalid `variant` is provided, `undefined` is returned by `useVariant`.

 ```js
 const styles = {